CERTCC/CERT-Guide-to-CVD/docs/topics/phases/prioritization.md

 ```

 In practice, however, prioritization can be more complex.

+!!! ssvc "Stakeholder-Specific Vulnerability Categorization (SSVC)"

+    The CERT/CC's [Stakeholder-Specific Vulnerability Categorization](https://certcc.github.io/SSVC) (SSVC)
+    provides a method for developing vulnerability management decision models
+    that are tailored to the specific needs of different stakeholders.
-Much of what we have to say about prioritization is already covered in our
+    Much of what we have to say about prioritization is already covered in that documentation.
-documentation of [SSVC](https://certcc.github.io/SSVC), the Stakeholder-Specific Vulnerability Categorization.

 !!! question "Who Receives Reports?"